Young has 38, Collins adds 31 as Hawks beat Pistons in OT

 ATLANTA (AP) — Trae Young scored 38 points, John Collins had 31 and the Atlanta Hawks rallied to beat Jerami Grant and the Detroit Pistons 123-115 in overtime on Wednesday night.

 Grant had a career-high 32 points, including all of Detroit’s nine points in overtime, to continue his hot start to the season.
-It wasn’t enough for the Pistons.
+But the Pistons fell to 3-11, the worst record in the Eastern Conference.

+“I’m just happy we never gave up,” said Young, who had 10 assists.
+“We never gave up from beginning to end, no matter who was out there.
+We knew we were down a couple guys.”

+Young overcame a slow start.
+He had only six points in the first half after making only one of five free throws.
+He made 13 of 19 overall.

-Young scored 21 points in the third period, when Atlanta charged back after trailing by 14 points.
+Young scored 21 points in the third quarter, when Atlanta charged back after trailing by 14 points.
 After Young’s three-point play cut Detroit’s lead to 81-78, the Pistons scored the final 11 points of the period, including six by Grant.

+“We don’t come back in this game if Trae Young doesn’t turn into Trae Young down the stretch,” Hawks coach Lloyd Pierce said.

+Grant set a scoring high despite making only six of seven free throws.

 After trailing 99-82, Atlanta rallied again in the final period.
 Capela’s jam, set up by a pass from Young, tied the game at 106.
 Grant’s last-second drive to the basket was blocked by Collins, forcing overtime.